sbz123/furp-2026-WenjingChen-RL-Navigation-for-AMR/docs/00_weekly.md

 **Attended this week's meeting:** Yes

 **Progress this week**
+## Experiment 2: Collision Penalty = -0.5 (Failed)

+**Hypothesis:** Adding a large collision penalty will reduce collisions and improve path efficiency.

+**Result:** Training failed to learn.
+- update 1600+: success = 0.000
+- reward stuck at -0.015 (constant)
+- Agent kept colliding without learning to navigate

+**Analysis:**
+Penalty of -0.5 is too large relative to the distance reward signal.
+The negative reward dominated, causing the agent to learn to stay still rather than explore toward the goal.
+This is a classic reward shaping failure: too strong a penalty can prevent exploration entirely.

+**Next experiment:** Reduce collision penalty to -0.1

 - Started Habitat PPO PointNav training from scratch (official baseline):
   - Scene: van-gogh-room